 - 1 Tbsp freshly squeezed lemon juice (for the strawberries)

 - Peel the honeydew and cut into cubes.
-Place in a medium container and add 1 Tbsp of sugar and the lime juice.
+Place in a medium container and add 1 tablespoon of sugar and the lime juice.
 Set to rest (I kept mine overnight in the fridge, but that's optional).

 - Wash, hull and chop the strawberries.
 Place them in a small container and add the sugar and lemon juice.
 Set aside to rest.
 (I left the container in the fridge overnight).

 - Purée honeydew mixture in a blender till smooth.
 Rinse out blender and repeat with watermelon.

 - Pour enough honeydew purée into each popsicle mold to fill about ⅔ of the way up.
 Freeze until slushy – about 30 minutes, then place the popsicle stick and freeze till solid.

 - Pour strawberry purée over honeydew layer.
 Freeze until solid (at least 2 hours).